 3. Screen saver: Organize your remaining apps

-To create a folder, just grab an app and drop it on top of another.
-Just tap on the folder’s name to retitle it (e.g Home, Work, Social, Games, whatever).
+To create a folder, just grab an app and drop it on top of another one you’d like to group it with.
+Then tap on the resulting folder’s name to retitle it (e.g Home, Work, Social, Games, etc).

 4. Perpetual permissions

 Location tracking puts a drain on your phone’s battery.
 Apps like Lyft need to have access your location so they know where to pick you up.
 That makes sense.
 Other apps?
 Maybe not so much.
 On Android, you get to choose which permissions you’ll grant to a given app as you install it.
 If you want to add or take away permissions, do so in Settings > Apps.
 Tap an app, tap Permissions then turn the options on or off accordingly.